staff & board

 In her words: “As a wellness practitioner, I believe in all complementary modalities to help affect change in the mind, body, and spirit.
 I also believe whole-heartedly in accessibility.
 I love that BAP is located in an adjacent neighborhood to me.”

-Angela “Angie” Wolfrum, Director and Clerk
+Angela “Angie” Wolfrum, Director and Treasurer

 Angie is currently a student at the New England School of Acupuncture at MCPHS University, expecting her degree in May 2021.
 In her words: “As an acupuncture student, I’m learning again and again that healing is more than physical — it is social, environmental, political, emotional, and spiritual.
 Community Acupuncture was my first introduction to this practice and continues to support me in my imagining of a just world.”